 Bind the edge with bias tape as before.

 Lastly finish of the short ends of side panel using bias binding.
-Attach binding onto one side, fold inwards both ends of bias tape, fold the tape over the raw edge, pin it and top stitch throughout all layers.
+Attach binding to one side, fold inwards both ends of bias tape, fold the tape over the raw edge, pin it and top stitch throughout all layers.

 Hope you enjoyed this little tutorial.
-Let me know if you planning to make this bag .
+Let me know if you planning to make this peg bag .
 I had fun drafting this pattern and may do more in the future 🙂